Tree automata and pigeonhole classes of matroids: I: Complexity theory

 \begin{proof} Since \mcal{M} is automatic, we can assume that $A'$ is an $\{i\}$\dash ary tree automaton with alphabet $\Sigma$, and for any $M=(E,\mcal{I})\in \mcal{M}$ there is a parse tree $(T_{M},\sigma_{M})$ of $M$ relative to $A'$.
 So there is a bijection $\varphi_{M}\colon E\to L(T_{M})$ such that $A'$ accepts $\enc(T_{M},\sigma_{M},\varphi_{M},\{Y_{i}\})$ if and only if $Y_{i}\in \mcal{I}$.
 The proof of \Cref{family} is constructive, and shows us how to build an automaton, $A$, which will accept $\enc(T_{M},\sigma_{M},\varphi_{M},\emptyset)$ if and only if $M$ satisfies $\psi$.
 This construction is done during pre-processing, so it has no impact on the running time.
 While $A$ processes $\enc(T_{M},\sigma_{M},\varphi_{M},\emptyset)$, the computation that occurs at each node takes a constant amount of time.
 So the running time of $A$ is proportional to the number of nodes.
 This number is $2n-1$, so the result follows. \end{proof}

 Various models of matroid computation have been studied.
 Here, we will concentrate on classes of matroids that have compact descriptions.

 \begin{definition} Let \mcal{M} be a class of matroids.
 A \emph{succinct representation} of \mcal{M} is a relation, $\Delta$, from \mcal{M} into the set of finite binary strings.
 We write $\Delta(M)$ to indicate any string in the image of $M\in \mcal{M}$.
-We insist that there is a polynomial $p$ and a Turing Machine which, when given any input $(\Delta(M),X)$, where $M\in\mcal{M}$ and $X$ is a subset of $E(M)$, will return an answer to the question ``Is $X$ independent in $M$?" in time bounded by $p(|E(M)|)$. \end{definition}
+We insist that there is a polynomial $p$ and a Turing Machine which will return an answer to the question ``Is $X$ independent in $M$?" in time bounded by $p(|E(M)|)$.
+Here the input is of the form $(\Delta(M),X)$, where $M\in\mcal{M}$ and $X$ is a subset of $E(M)$. \end{definition}

 Thus we insist that an independence oracle can be efficiently simulated using the output of a succinct representation.
+This constraint implies that $\Delta(M)$ and $\Delta(M')$ are disjoint when $M\ne M'$.
 Note that the length $|\Delta(M)|$ can be no longer than $p(|E(M)|)$.
 Descriptions of graphic or finite-field representable matroids as graphs or matrices provide succinct representations.

 \begin{proposition} Let \mcal{M} be a class of matroids with succinct representation $\Delta$.
 There is a Turing Machine which, for any integer $\lambda>0$, will take as input any $\Delta(M)$ for $M\in \mcal{M}$ satisfying $\bw(M)\leq \lambda$, and return a branch-decomposition of $M$ with width at most $3\lambda+1$.
 The running time is $O(8^{\lambda}n^{3.5}p(n))$, where $n=|E(M)|$ and $p$ is as in \textup{\Cref{umpire}}. \end{proposition}